Sadjarwo Djarwonagoro: Early activism

 After graduation, Sadjarwo worked as a teacher in the Taman Siswa school.
-He resigned in 1941, and later worked as the Head of the Land Taxation Office in Kediri in 1943.
+He resigned in 1941 and later worked as the Head of the Land Taxation Office in Kediri in 1943.
 He was transferred to Madiun to work in the same position there in 1946.
-He was transferred again, and worked as the Head of the Taxation Office in Solo until mid-1947.
+He was transferred again and worked as the Head of the Taxation Office in Solo until mid-1947.

-During this time, Sadjarwo became one of the founding members of the Peasants Front of Indonesia, and served as the organization's vice chairman.
-He also participated in politics as a member of the Regional Indonesian National Committee of Madiun, and as the Deputy Chairman of the Madiun Executive Body.
+During this time, Sadjarwo became one of the founding members of the Peasants Front of Indonesia and served as the organization's vice chairman.
+He also participated in politics as a member of the Regional Indonesian National Committee of Madiun and as the Deputy Chairman of the Madiun Executive Body.

-After his resignation from the taxation office, Sadjarwo became a high-ranking civil employee in the Ministry of Labor.
+After he resigned from the taxation office, Sadjarwo became a high-ranking civil employee in the Ministry of Labor.
 He was appointed in 1947 as a member of the Working Body of the Central Indonesian National Committee, representing the Peasants Front of Indonesia.
 He was seated in the Internal Affairs and Welfare Section.